 In your job I suspect there are no monotonous days.
 Can you tell us how a day at work is going?
 Have you had ups and downs, pleasant situations and less pleasant ones?

-Working as a flight attendant, I have few monotonous moments.
-The job itself is very repetitive and limited in diversity, but given that we fly 95% of days with new people in the crew and on board, this manages to compensate.
+Working as a flight attendant, I have a few monotonous moments.
+The job itself is very repetitive and limited in diversity, but considering that we fly 95% of the day with new people in the crew and on board, this manages to compensate.

 An ordinary day can start at any time of day (and night), literally at any hour.
 And a flight can take from 40 minutes to 17 hours, so rest planning becomes the most important challenge!

-Normally the alarm is set about 4 hours before takeoff and I do not deny that the "snooze" button is pressed at least 3 times until I get out of bed.
+normally the alarm is set about 4 hours before take-off time and I do not deny that the "snooze" button is pressed at least 3 times until I get out of bed.

 I have to be at the headquarters with 2 hours before, so I give myself an hour and 30 minutes for showering, makeup, coffee and possibly other stuff.